natserract/hasan-ali-repair/README.md

 - (As admin) on the **users page**, can't delete the data itself in the table
 - (As admin) when the currently logged in user updates the profile, the user is required to log out
 - Customers cannot book the day before today
 - Services will be made only for bookings whose status is approved
+- User's session period is 1 day